kaspernielsen/faststream/README.md

 Benchmarks
 -------------------------------------------------------------------------------
-The implementation is very efficient and most queries allocates less than a handful of objects.

 We have used the benchmarks outlined in Class of the Lambdas (https://arxiv.org/abs/1406.6631).
 Which is simple framework for testing lambda abstraction employed in stream processing across high-level languages that run on a virtual machine (C#, F# Java and Scala) and runtime platforms (JVM on Linux and Windows, .NET CLR for Windows, Mono for Linux).

 We generally see a running time between 2 and 10 times faster than java.util.stream.
-In addition to this the runtime variance is a lot smaller do to little object allocation.
+In addition to this, the runtime variance is a lot smaller do to reduced object allocation.
-For example, even simple operations such as counting the number of elements in an underlying stream FastStreams.ofInt(1).count() vs IntStream.of(1).count(); (java.util.stream) is noticeable faster:
+Even simple operations such as counting the number of elements in an underlying stream FastStreams.ofInt(1).count() vs IntStream.of(1).count(); (java.util.stream) is noticeable faster:

 ~~~~